Find Trade Colleges

 $51,094 Avg Student Debt

-With a ranking of #11, Catholic University of America did quite well on this year’s most popular schools for trade school students working.
-CUA is a private not-for-profit institution located in Washington, District of Columbia.
-The school has a small population, and it awarded 1,522 degrees in 2021-2022.
+Catholic University of America landed the #11 spot in the 2023 rankings for the most popular trade school programs.
+This small private not-for-profit school is located in Washington, District of Columbia, and it awarded 1,522 degrees in 2021-2022.

-On average, students take out $51,094 in loans while pursuing their degree.
-Those who take out this much in loans have to make a monthly payment of about $878 if they are on a 10-year repayment plan.
+Degree recipients from CUA accumulate an average of $51,094 in student debt by the time they complete their degree.
+For those students on a 10-year repayment plan, the average payment due each month is around $878.
 Once they receive their degree, CUA graduates enter the workforce, making an average salary of $55,014 during the early year of their career.
 Of those students who received their degree, 54% were women.

 Read full report on Catholic University of America